remiberthoz/anki-periodic-table-memory-pegs/README.md

 - [x] memory pegs for the missing elements,
 - [x] night mode,
 - [ ] spell checking,
+- [ ] redesign of the cards, to suit all devices

 any other suggestions are open to discussion:
 [open a new issue](https://github.com/remiberthoz/anki-periodic-table-memory-pegs/issues)